 Since the bubble ended in 1992, Japan has been in a long recession, called Japan’s lost 20 years.

 Leaders changed like revolving lanterns.

-Japanese citizens became aware that their voice is not reflected in the political situation but they tried to ignore the fact and indulged themselves
+Japanese citizens became aware that their voice is not reflected in the political situation but they tried to ignore the fact and indulged themselves in the fading prosperity.

 However, they cannot ignore it anymore.